SAML-Toolkits/ruby-saml-example/README.md

 Supported Version
 -----------------

-This ruby-saml-example project works with rails2 and rails3 and uses is compatible with the ruby-saml toolkit < 0.7.3.
+This ruby-saml-example project works with rails4 and uses is compatible with the ruby-saml toolkit >= 0.8.1.

 Getting Started
 ---------------